I never expected, however, to be glued to my seat for over two hours, seeing one biblical truth after another being portrayed flawlessly on screen.

 In the midst of my confusion, this is what I am sure of.

 - God’s call to use my writing to make plain biblical truths, especially to young women.

 - God’s call for me to be a loving wife to Moses and a be-all-there mom to my kids.

 What actress Gal Gadot says about her character can be true for all of us women: “She can be sensitive and the greatest warrior ever.
 And strong and confused.
 She can be all of the above in a beautiful way.”

-This article originally appeared at MariletteSanchez.com.
+This piece originally appeared at MariletteSanchez.com, published with permission.